axelhahn/bash_colorfunctions/docs/30_All_functions.md

                      known values run 'color.list'
                    - a value 0..7 to set basic colors 30..37 (or 40..47)
                    - an ansi color value eg. "30" or "1;42"
+                   - RGB hexcode with '#' as prefix followed by 2 digit hexcode for red, green and blue eg. "#10404f" (like css rgb color codes)
   PRESET           a shortcut for a combination of foreground + background
                    color.
                    COLOR_PRESET_<LABEL>=(<FOREGROUND> <BACKGROUND>)